abbiekressner/abbiekressner.github.io/kressner-cv.md

 ### Journal publications
 * A.A.
 Kressner, T. May, and C.J.
 Rozell.
 Outcome measures based on classification performance fail to predict the intelligibility of binary-masked speech.
 Journal of the Acoustical Society of America, under review.

 * A.A.
 Kressner, A. Westermann, J.M.
 Buchholz, and C.J.
 Rozell.
 Cochlear implant speech intelligibility outcomes with structured and unstructured binary mask errors.
-Journal of the Acoustical Society of America, in press.
+Journal of the Acoustical Society of America, 139(2):800-810, February 2016. [[paper](http://dx.doi.org/10.1121/1.4941567)]

 * A.A.
 Kressner and C.J.
 Rozell.
 Structure in time-frequency binary masking errors and its impact on speech intelligibility.
 Journal of the Acoustical Society of America, 137(4):2025-2035, April 2015. [[paper](http://dx.doi.org/10.1121/1.4916271), [code](https://github.com/abbiekressner/graphical-model-for-binary-masks)]